 The use of this table protects the IP addresses that are internal to the network from being "stolen" by users outside of the network.
-If by chance someone outside of the network were to gain access to these IP addresses the internal network would still be safe because none of the clients are physically connected to the Internet.
-The IP addresses the attacker would have would take them to some alternate site on the Internet.
-This is one of the main advantages to routing all Internet traffic through the proxy server.
+If by chance someone outside of the network were to gain access to these IP addresses the internal network would still be safe cause none of the clients are physically connected to the Internet.
+The IP addresses the cacker would have would take them to some alternate site on the Internet.
+This is one of e main advantages to routing all Internet traffic through the proxy server.

-The actual process a typical request would go through is comprised of many different steps that are all transparent to the user.
-The first step would be the actual request of an Internet site by the client.
-This client would travel through the subnet to the proxy server assigned to that subnet.
-Once the proxy receives the request it will take the client's IP address and store it into the address table.
-After storing the client's IP address the proxy will then substitute a fake IP address for the client's IP address and continue routing the request until it reaches its final destination.
-After the external sight processes the request the response is routed back to the proxy server.
-Now the proxy server will perform a series of data integrity checks to ensure that the information received from outside the network should be allowed into the internal network.
-After validating the data it searches the address table for the correct IP address and routes the information to the client.
-The entire process is transparent to the user and does not significantly slow down the processing and transmission speeds of the request.
+The actual process a typical request would go through is comprised of many fferent steps that are all transparent to the user.
+The first step would be the actual quest of an Internet site by the client.
+This client would travel through the subnet to the roxy server assigned to that subnet.
+Once the proxy receives the request it will take the ient's IP address and store it into the address table.
+After storing the client's IP address are proxy will then substitute a fake IP address for the client's IP address and continue outing the request until it reaches its final destination.
+After the external sight processes are request the response is routed back to the proxy server.
+Now the proxy server will erform a series of data integrity checks to ensure that the information received from utside the network should be allowed into the internal network.
+After validating the data searches the address table for the correct IP address and routes the information to the lient.
+The entire process is transparent to the user and does not significantly slow down he processing and transmission speeds of the request.

-4.7.4.2 Circuit-level Gateways
+.7.4.2 Circuit-level Gateways

-One step above standard packet filtering firewalls, but still considered part of the same architecture, are circuit level gateways, otherwise known as "stateful packet inspection" firewalls.
-In the circuit-level firewall, all connections are monitored and only those connections that are found to be valid are allowed to pass through the firewall.
+One step above standard packet filtering firewalls, but still considered part of the ame architecture, are circuit level gateways, otherwise known as "stateful packet nspection" firewalls.
+In the circuit-level firewall, all connections are monitored and only hose connections that are found to be valid are allowed to pass through the firewall.

-This generally means that a client behind the firewall can initiate any type of session, but clients outside the firewall cannot see or connect to a machine protected by the firewall.
-Stateful inspections usually occur at the Network Layer, thus making it fast and preventing suspect packets from travelling up the protocol stack.
-Unlike static packet filtering, however, stateful inspection makes its decisions based on all the data in the packet (corresponding to all the levels of the OSI stack).
-Using this information, the firewall builds dynamic state tables.
+This generally means that a client behind the firewall can initiate any type of session, out clients outside the firewall cannot see or connect to a machine protected by the firewall.
+Stateful inspections usually occur at the Network Layer, thus making it fast and preventing suspect packets from traveling up the protocol stack.
+Unlike static packet filtering, however, stateful inspection makes its decisions based on all the data in the cket (corresponding to all the levels of the OSI stack).
+Using this information, the ewall builds dynamic state tables.

-It uses these tables to keep track of the connections that go through the firewall rather than allowing all packets that meet the rule set's requirements to pass, it allows only those packets which are part of a valid, established connection.
-Packet filtering firewalls are popular because they tend to be inexpensive, fast, and relatively easy to configure and maintain.
+It uses these tables to keep track of the connections that go through the firewall rather an allowing all packets that meet the rule set's requirements to pass, it allows only those ckets, which are part of a valid, established connection.
+Packet filtering firewalls are pular because they tend to be inexpensive, fast, and relatively easy to configure and aintain.

-4.7.4.3 Application-Level Gateway
+7.4.3 Application-Level Gateway

-An application-level proxy server provides all the basic proxy features and also provides extensive packet analysis.
-When packets from the outside arrive at the gateway, they are examined and evaluated to determine if the security policy allows the packet to enter into the internal network.
-Not only does the server evaluate IP addresses, it also looks at the data in the packets to stop hackers from hiding information in the packets.
+An application-level proxy server provides all the basic proxy features and also ovides extensive packet analysis.
+When packets from the outside arrive at the gateway, ey are examined and evaluated to determine if the security policy allows the packet to atter into the internal network.
+Not only does the server evaluate IP addresses, it also oks at the data in the packets to stop hackers from hiding information in the packets.